openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 Parity is running but seems to remain at the same block for a long time.

-1. Make sure you have up to date version of Parity.
+1. Make sure you have the latest version of Parity.
 2. Go to http://time.is/ and ensure it says "Your time is exact":

    ![image](https://cloud.githubusercontent.com/assets/138296/19265409/5e4a89ce-8fa5-11e6-8ec6-6c72c138ee48.png)